ShubhamKJha/ShubhamKJha.github.io/_posts/2019-08-21-GSoC-Week-12-(The-Final-Week).md

 Also, with the end of GSoC 2019, final evaluations have started.
 I will be writing a final report to the whole project by the end of this week.

 So far it has been a great and enriching experience for me.
 It was my first attempt at GSoC and I am lucky to get such an exposure.
 I acknowledge that I started with an abstract idea of the project but I now understand both the need and the code of `New Assumptions` pretty well (thanks to [Aaron](https://github.com/asmeurer) who wrote the most of it).
-The system is still in it's early phases and needs a lot more work.
+The system is still in its early phases and needs a lot more work.
 I am happy to be a part of it and I will be available to work on it.

 This is the last weekly report but I will still be contributing to SymPy and open source in general.
 I will try to write more of such experiences through this portal.
 Till then, Good bye and thank you!